linode/docs/docs/guides/development/concepts/logic-programming-languages/index.md

 Logic programming is one of several programming paradigms, including imperative/procedural, object-oriented, and functional models.
 Several variations of logic programming also exist.
 It is used in artificial intelligence, natural language processing, database management, and predictive analysis.
 Some of the best-known logic programming languages include Prolog, Datalog, and Answer Set Programming.

 Several tutorials provide a foundation to help you get started on logic programming.
 If you want to try logic programming for yourself, consider doing your development work on a Linode system.
 A Linode server, configured with a full LAMP stack, satisfies all the requirements to run Prolog.
-Choose from a high-performance [*Dedicated CPU*](https://www.linode.com/products/dedicated-cpu/) service or a flexible and affordable [*Shared CPU*](https://www.linode.com/products/shared/) alternative.